mutaremalcolm/data_structures_and_algorithms_javascript/README.md

 When we have more complex big O expressions, we drop the less significant terms.
 Because as N grows towards infinity, the less significant terms become insignificant.

 if you've different inputs, you can use different variables to represent them.
 For example, if you have two arrays of different sizes, you can use N and M to represent their sizes.
-But do not frop any of the variables.
+But do not drop any of the variables.

 **Drop Lower Order Terms:** In O(n^2 + n), the n term is much smaller than n^2 for large n, so it's dropped, simplifying to O(n^2).